College of Business and Humanities

 Psychology

-Psychology students at UF study the nature of the mind and learn how to use that knowledge to help improve lives in their communities and the world.
+Psychology students at the University of Findlay study the nature of the mind and help improve lives in their communities and the world.

 Overview